Right to know: Environmental Protection Agency

-Some specific chemicals, such as cyaniate, cyanide, cyano, and nitrile compounds, satisfy the specific hazard definition that is identified in public law regardless of whether or not the item is identified on the list of restricted use pesticides maintained by the United States Environmental Protection Agency.
+Some specific chemicals, such as cyanate, cyanide, cyano, and nitrile compounds, satisfy the specific hazard definition that is identified in public law regardless of whether or not the item is identified on the list of restricted use pesticides maintained by the United States Environmental Protection Agency.
 Title 42 U.S.C.
-Section 7413 contains the reporting requirement for environmental pollutants.]
+Section 7413 contains the reporting requirement for environmental pollutants.

 Environmental illness share characteristics with common diseases.
 For example, cyanide exposure symptoms include weakness, headache, nausea, confusion, dizziness, seizures, cardiac arrest, and unconsciousness.
 Influenza and heart disease include the same symptoms.

 Failure to obtain proper disclosure that is required by physicians will result in improper, ineffective, or delayed medical diagnosis and treatment for environmental illness caused by exposure to hazardous substance and by exposure to radiation.

 Department of Transportation (DOT)

 The Library Pipeline and Hazardous Material Safety Administration within the US Department of Transportation is responsible for maintaining the list of hazardous materials within the United States.

 All hazardous materials that are not created at the work site must be transported by motor vehicle.
 The safety and security of the public transportation system is enforced by the Department of Transportation.

 The Department of Transportation also regulates mandatory labeling requirements for all hazardous materials.
 This is in addition to requirements by other federal agencies, like the United States Environmental Protection Agency, and Occupational Safety and Health Administration.

 DOT is responsible for enforcement actions and public notification regarding hazardous chemical releases and exposures, including incidents involving federal workers.

 DOT requires that all buildings and vehicles containing hazardous materials must have signs that disclose specific types of hazards for certified first responder.